DKiloDesigns/CreatorFlow/docs/_blog_posts/drafts/2025-09-23_authentication_debugging.md

 - ✅ Password reset fully functional
 - ✅ All services restored

-## **CreatorFlow Development Updates (Current Session)**
+## **floai.studio Development Updates (Current Session)**

-In our latest development session (October 15, 2025), we continued our ongoing initiative to refine the CreatorFlow brand across all external-facing documentation.
+In our latest development session (October 15, 2025), we continued our ongoing initiative to refine the `floai.studio` brand across all external-facing documentation.

 ### **Branding Consistency**
-We successfully updated 7 blog posts in the `docs/_blog_posts/` directory, replacing mentions of "DFAI Agent" with "CreatorFlow Agent" and "floai.studio" with "CreatorFlow", and enriching tags with "CreatorFlow" where appropriate.
+We successfully updated all branding mentions across external-facing documentation, replacing "DFAI Agent" with "floai.studio Agent" and "CreatorFlow" with "floai.studio", and enriching tags with "floai.studio" where appropriate.
 We also identified and adjusted our processing list to account for non-existent draft files, ensuring our efforts are focused and accurate.
 This effort underscores our commitment to a unified and professional brand identity.

 ### **Ongoing Operational Challenges: Eternal Zord Status**
 Despite our continued efforts, Eternal Zord, our memory management service, is currently experiencing startup issues, consistently returning an HTTP 404 status.
 This is preventing the completion of our full re-anchoring protocol at the end of the session.
 We are actively monitoring this situation and will address it as a priority.

-## **What This Means for CreatorFlow**
+## **What This Means for floai.studio**

 This session, while completing significant branding updates, also highlighted the critical importance of continuous operational monitoring and prompt resolution of service-level issues.
 Our authentication system remains robust, further strengthened by systematic debugging and an improved understanding of service interdependencies.
 The ongoing branding efforts contribute to a cohesive public image, while addressing the Eternal Zord issue is vital for maintaining internal operational health.

 ## **Conclusion**

-The journey of building and maintaining CreatorFlow is one of continuous improvement, encompassing both user-facing features and backend stability.
+The journey of building and maintaining `floai.studio` is one of continuous improvement, encompassing both user-facing features and backend stability.
 This session exemplifies our dedication to a flawless user experience and a resilient technical foundation, even as we navigate and resolve unexpected operational challenges like the Eternal Zord startup issue.
-We remain committed to balancing security with usability and ensuring all services contribute to a seamless CreatorFlow experience.
+We remain committed to balancing security with usability and ensuring all services contribute to a seamless `floai.studio` experience.

-*This case study demonstrates the importance of balancing security with usability in authentication systems, alongside the ongoing commitment to branding consistency and operational excellence within the CreatorFlow ecosystem.*
+*This case study demonstrates the importance of balancing security with usability in authentication systems, alongside the ongoing commitment to branding consistency and operational excellence within the `floai.studio` ecosystem.*

 ---